Prosecutors: Jam Master Jay killer rapped in front of mural

-NEW YORK (AP) — A man charged in the slaying of Jam Master Jay once filmed a brazen rap video in front of a street mural commemorating the Run-DMC legend,prosecutors say in court papers opposing the defendant’s release on bail.
+NEW YORK (AP) — A man charged in the slaying of Jam Master Jay once filmed a brazen rap video in front of a street mural commemorating the beloved Run-DMC member,prosecutors say in court papers opposing the defendant’s release on bail.

 The amateur video was one of several instanceswhen Karl Jordan Jr.proved himself a danger to the community by openly bragging about dealing drugs and possessing guns following Jay’s 2002 death, the documents say.
 It features Jordan rapping a song titled “Silver Spoon” in front of the mural in Queens.